Tequila: Fermentation

 Unlike other tequila production steps, fermentation is largely outside the control of human beings.
 Fermentation is the conversion of sugars and carbohydrates to alcohol through yeast under anaerobic conditions, meaning that oxygen is not present during the process.
 Fermentation is also carried out in a non-aseptic environment, which increases the bacterial activity of tequila.
 The participation of microorganisms from the environment (yeasts and bacteria) makes fermentation a spontaneous process that gives rise to many byproducts that contribute to the flavor and aroma of tequila.

 During the fermentation process, inoculum is added to the batch to accelerate the rate of fermentation.
 When inoculum is added, fermentation can take approximately 20 hours to 3 days.
 If inoculum is not added, fermentation could take up to 7 days.
 The rate of fermentation is a key factor in the quality and flavor of tequila produced.
 Worts fermented slowly are best because the amount of organoleptic compounds produced is greater.
-The alcohol content at the end of fermentation is between 4-9%.
+The alcohol content at the end of fermentation is between 4% and 9%.